qteatime/kate/README.md

 ## Roadmap

-The first public release of Kate is planned for this year with the following features:
+The first public release of Kate is planned for this year, targeting webkit/Electron, and with the following features:

 - [x] Running web-based games;
 - [x] Gamepad support;